 The University's Travel and Transport team look at reducing the negative impact the University has on the local environment such as air quality, local congestion and to reduce the number of cars accessing the University.
 The University provides facilities and offers measures which promote healthy active travel to campus such as walking, cycling and the use of public transport to encourage a shift from private car use.

 Area of sustainability: Travel and transportSustainability (Travel and Transport) Officer, Estates and Campus Services

-Tom is responsible for overseeing and administering all aspects of Travel and Transport at the University.
-He helps to deliver our travel plan and all our sustainable transport measure including supporting Dr Bike at our Colchester Campus, promoting alternative modes of transport and planning arrival days for our students.
-Tom also coordinates and works with our Traffic Officers at the Colchester Campus.
+Caralyn is responsible for overseeing and administering all aspects of travel and transport at the University.
+She helps to administer the University's Vehicle Fleet policy and all our sustainable transport measures including supporting Dr Bike at our Colchester Campus, promoting alternative modes of transport and planning arrival days for our students.
+She also coordinate and work with our Traffic Officers at the Colchester Campus.

 The Centre for Environment and Society brings together world-leading staff and impact-focused sustainability to work on the social dimensions of sustainability challenges and solutions.
 The Centre is home to a number of staff from a variety of departments.
 The centre is committed to informing the global transition to a green economy which supports environmental well-being and social and economic justice.

 Area of sustainability: Social Dimensions of sustainability challenges and solutions.Director at the Centre for Environment and Society, Essex Business School

 Kelum is the Director at the Centre for Environment and Society.
 The centre’s aim is to be a strong hub for research at Essex on environmental issues, including how environmental issues interact with society.
 The centre also builds cross-disciplinary connections to produce environmental research whilst acting as a beacon for Education for Sustainability, and to be a strong environmental partner to the University and to the local community.

 Area of sustainability: Education for sustainabilityLecturer, School of Philosophy and Art History